fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 TBD (or no class)

-## 16: Food Futures
+## 16: Fake Meat and Food Futures
 Mostly wrap-up stuff for our last two meetings.
 Monday continues our theme of thinking through the social implications of technological change when it comes to food production and consumption, and how new advancements are challenging traditional categories of food.
 Should lab-grown meat be labeled as meat?
 Or is that deceptive?

 ### May 2
 - Megan Poinski, [Technology is revolutionizing food, but how can it be explained to consumers?](https://www.fooddive.com/news/food-tech-explain-marketing/606401/)
+- Adam Shprintzen, "Ella Eaton Kellogg's Protose", 219--231.

 {% include alert.html class='danger' title='DUE BY MIDNIGHT: Essay analysis' text="
-According to today's article, how is technology presenting challenges for food labeling?
-There isn't much historical context in the article, but when have we seen similar issues arise in the past?
+According to the Poinski, how is technology presenting challenges for food labeling?
+There isn't much historical context in the article, but how can histories like that of protose help us?
+When else have we seen similar issues?
 History never supplies any answers, but how can the history of food + tech help us ask better questions or think more carefully about how to label foods generated with increasingly sophisticated tech?
 "%}

 ### May 4